yuting-yang-93/soilMoisturePrediction/README.md

 2. run pieline_generatedData.py
 -- merge the ismn data by each station
 -- scrap the SoilGrid data from webpage
--- scrap the coordinate information for each station and store it as csv file.
+-- scrap the coordinate information for each station and store it as CSV file.
--- merge ismn and SoilGrid by coordinate information and store it as csv file.
+-- merge ismn and SoilGrid by coordinate information and store it as CSV file.

 3. run pipeline.py
+-- predict the deep soil moisture by Linear Regression, Exponentially Weighted Linear Regression and deep learning LSTM model -- In terms of LSTM model, Bayesian Optimization Techinique is used for hyper-parameter tuning.
+And the optimal weight will be stored in the local path.
 ```